 Digital media, television, news media, melodrama, parody, science and technology studies, Political subjectivity, politics of affect, democratic transition, social movements, human rights, memory, urban studies, Latin America

-Jennifer Ashley is a Term Assistant Professor in the Global Affairs Program.
+Jennifer Ashley is a Term Associate Professor in the Global Affairs Program.
 She received her Ph.D. from the Department of Anthropology at Brown University.
 Her research focuses on media and political change in Latin America.

 Professor Ashley was awarded a 2017-2018 Fenwick Fellowship for her project "The Political Afterlife of the Chilean Plebiscite".
 She is currently developing a digital humanities site on this project, which can be found here: www.chile88.cl.
+She will be the fall 2020 Faculty Fellow at the Roy Rosenzweig Center for History and New Media.

 2020.
 “Context as Content in Chilean Community Media.”
 In Cultures of the Copy: Alternative Economies and Intellectual Property in Latin/o America, edited by Juan Poblete and Víctor Goldgel Carballo.
 New York: Routledge.